 Wells -v- Wells (House of Lords) - multi-million pound brain injury award.
 This was also one of the landmark "multiplier" cases.

-As well as being known for sports injury claims Paul was a committee member of the British Association for Sport & the Law between 1995 and 1998.
+Paul was a committee member of the British Association for Sport & the Law between 1995 and 1998.
 Between 1998 and 2001 Paul was the London Regional Coordinator of the Association of Personal Injury Lawyers (APIL).
 Paul is also a member of PEOPIL (Pan European Organisation of Personal Injury Lawyers)

 Injured cyclist challenges Brighton and Hove council after cycle lane accident - Paul represented Ms Vanni in this case.
 She was involved in a cycling accident when her bike collided with a splitter island positioned in the road.

 Cyclist wins Pothole Payout - Paul represented Mr Atkinson after he was involved in a cycling accident.

-Parents of Reading Cyclist Begin Court Battle after Collision Kills Son - Paul represented both gentlemen in this case.
+Parents of Reading Cyclist Begin Court Battle after Collision Kills Son - Paul represented both claimants in this case.

 £280,000 for Student Crushed Between Two Lorries in Cycling Accident - Paul represented Ms Barrera-Torrico who suffered serious injuries after a cycling accident.
 This case was reported in much detail by the Evening Standard.
 This was also picked up by Cycling Weekly, and Bike Radar.

-The Hidden Costs Associated with Having a Skiing Accident - Paul comments on skiing accidents with particular reference to the injuries Richard Branson suffered whilst on holiday earlier in the year.
+The Hidden Costs Associated with Having a Skiing Accident - Paul comments on skiing accidents with particular reference to the injuries Richard Branson suffered whilst on holiday.